swiss-seismological-service/scrtdd/README.md

 1,IVMRGE,2014-01-10T04:46:58.219541Z,0.100,0.100,Pg,IV,MRGE,,HHR,manual
 ```

 Now that we have dumped the events (event.csv, phase.csv, stations.csv) we might perform some editing of those files, if required, then we relocate them.

+#### 2.2.2 Relocating the candidate events (multi-event mode) to generate a high quality background catalog

-To do so we need to create a new profile inside scrtdd configuration and then we have to set the generated files (event.csv, phase.csv, stations.csv) as the catalog of the profile.
+To relocate a catalog (multi-event relocation) we need to create a new profile in scrtdd configuration and then we have to set the generated files (event.csv, phase.csv, stations.csv) as the catalog of the profile.

 ![Catalog selection option](/data/catalog-selection2.png?raw=true "Catalog selection from raw file format")